Video shows arrest of suspect in Maryland mom Rachel Morin's murder

 The video starts inside a bar on a late Friday night in Tulsa when police and FBI agents approached Martinez Hernandez sitting at a bar.

-But Martinez Hernandez told the officer he didn't have an ID and provided a fake name.
+But Martinez Hernandez told the officers he didn't have an ID and provided a fake name.

 Moments later, Martinez Hernandez was placed in handcuffs and into the patrol car after officers uncovered his real identity.